trishume/sympy-wiki-with-svn/Function-expansions-and-series.md

 ## Analytic function

-In mathematics, an **analytic function** is a function that is locally given by a convergent power series.
-(There exist both real analytic functions and complex analytic functions.)
+In mathematics, an analytic function is a function that is locally given by a convergent power series.
+(There exist both *real analytic functions* and *complex analytic functions* .)
 Alternatively, an analytic function is an infinitely differentiable function such that the Taylor series at any point x0 in its domain converges to ƒ(x) for x in a neighborhood of x0.

 Properties
 - The sums, products, and compositions of analytic functions are analytic.
 - The reciprocal of an analytic function that is nowhere zero is analytic, as is the inverse of an invertible analytic function whose derivative is nowhere zero.
 - Any analytic function is smooth, that is, infinitely differentiable.
 The converse is not true; in fact, in a certain sense, the analytic functions are sparse compared to all infinitely differentiable functions.